dyllisLev/ai-story-game/replit.md

 # Overview

-This is a React-based interactive AI story roleplay application called "Crack AI".
-The application allows users to create, manage, and play through AI-powered interactive stories with multiple AI models.
-It features a full-stack architecture with an Express backend, React frontend, and Supabase PostgreSQL database for data persistence.
+"Crack AI" is an interactive AI story roleplay application built with React, Express, and Supabase.
+It enables users to create, manage, and play AI-powered stories using various AI models (Gemini, GPT-4, Claude, Grok).
+The application features a story creation interface, a chat-based gameplay system with markdown rendering, and robust user and session management.
+Its primary purpose is to provide an engaging and customizable platform for interactive AI narrative experiences.

-The app provides a story creation interface with customizable settings, a chat-based gameplay interface with markdown rendering, and support for multiple AI language models (Gemini, GPT-4, Claude, Grok).
-The primary language appears to be Korean, as evidenced by the UI content and sample stories.

 # User Preferences